hpgrahsl/fluss-lookup-joins-demo/README.md

 ![image](./docs/screenshots/03b_lookup_join_fluss_checkpoints_3m.png)

 By drilling into the latest checkpoint details, it becomes apparent that there is basically no checkpoint data induced by the two lookup `JOIN`s.
-The only actual and worth mentioning state in this case comes from the Sink Materializer itself.
+The only actual and worth mentioning state in this case comes from the Sink Materializer itself and at this point in time, it is unsuprisingly roughly the same (`~89 MB`) as for scenario 1.

 ![image](./docs/screenshots/03b_lookup_join_fluss_checkpoints_3m_details.png)